jasison27/Caculator/README.md

 =========
 Use lex & bison to implement a simple calculator.
 ## Dependencies
-  - lex: lexical analyzer, "scanner" or "lexer"
+  - `lex`: lexical analyzer, "scanner" or "lexer"
-  - bison: parser generator
+  - `bison`: parser generator

 ## Ubuntu Installation
   1. Install flex and bison